Abdul Razzaq Anjum: Service years

-Jamal, astonished said, "Oh my God!
-Hide it.
-If the bosses see it, both of us would get grounded, if not worse."
-Abdul Razzaq added, “But don’t you agree it is a beautiful sight,” Jamal replied “I am impressed,” adding that "I just could not help marvel at the enthusiasm and ego of my irrepressible no 2."

-They assessed the films, confirming both claims were valid.
-Despite the risk, Abdul Razzaq's daring maneuver earned them two kills in that exercise along with the USAF pilots earning the same.
-After Jamal and Abdul Razzaq complimented the F-15 pair on their professionalism, the F-15 leader of the USAF, dumbfounded, acknowledged the skill displayed by the two PAF pilots applauding their subterfuge and aggressive handling.

-Defending Pakistani airspace during the Soviet-Afghan War
+Jamal Hussain was stunned by the footage and worried about the consequences if senior officers reviewed it, as the manoeuver technically violated safety rules.
+Recalling the incident, Hussain writes that he could not hide his admiration for Abdul Razzaq's aggressive flying style, confidence, and precision under pressure.
+The exercise ultimately ended with both sides credited with two kills each.
+According to Hussain, the leader of the American F-15 pair was dumbfounded and impressed by the skill of the PAF pilots.

-On 30 March 1987, OC No. 9 Squadron PAF Wg.
-Cdr.
-Abdul Razzaq, initiated a mission from PAF Base Sargodha aboard his F-16A alongside his No. 2 Wingman Sqn Ldr Sikandar Hayat and Ground Controller Sqn Ldr Pervaiz Ali Khan.
+In October 1985, he was appointed Officer Commanding No. 9 Sqn.
+On 30 March 1987, Wing Commander Abdul Razzaq initiated a mission from PAF Base Sargodha aboard his F-16A alongside his No. 2 Wingman Squadron Leader Sikandar Hayat and Ground Controller Squadron Leader Pervaiz Ali Khan.
 The duo launched AIM-9 Sidewinder missiles at an Antonov An-26 military aircraft that had violated Pakistani airspace, engaged in reconnaissance.
 They targeted the intruder and the aircraft crashed near Miranshah.
-On 1 April 1987, a Foreign Office spokesman reiterated that the Afghan plane was a military plane and not a transport aircraft as alleged by the Afghan regime who contended that it was a civilian transport plane carrying 40 passengers, including two children, en route to Khost.
-In a declassified CIA document, it was revealed that it was indeed a military aircraft and not a civilian aircraft as claimed by the Afghan regime.
+On 1 April, a spokesman for the Foreign Office of Pakistan reiterated that the Afghan plane was a military plane and not a transport aircraft as alleged by the Afghan regime, who contended that it was a civilian transport plane carrying 40 passengers, including two children, enroute to Khost.
+In a telephone call to Reuters, eyewitness Major Shah Nawaz, identified the Antonov An-26 as an reconnaissance aircraft.

-Abdul Razzaq detailed the event in his incident report to the Pakistan Air Force:
+Abdul Razzaq detailed the event in his incident report to the Air Force: